danrodgar/MIERatio/README.md

 These files use the extension w2r (as they will be used by the R script)

-Bash scripts that make use of weka:
+Bash scripts that make use of Weka:

 1. [divideData.sh] (./bashScripts/divideData.sh) for creating 3 training and test sets using stratified folds.
 2. [bashScripts.zip] (./bashScripts/divideData.sh) to generate the files fir the aforementioned format and w2r extension.
 3. [runAll3KF.sh] (./bashScripts/divideData.sh) to run all generateData scripts